-In November 2021, the Company disposed 1,480,000 of Margaux shares and its shareholding in Margaux decreased to 16.88%.
-The disposal of Margaux shares caused the loss of significant influence and therefore the discontinuation of the equity method for the investment as of November 30, 2021.
+In November 2021, the Company disposed 1,480,000 of GLDC shares and its shareholding in GLDC further decreased to 16.88%.
+The disposal of GLDC shares caused the loss of significant influence and therefore the discontinuation of the equity method for the investment as of November 30, 2021.
 As at November 30, 2021, the Company transferred \$7,586,880 of book value from equity investment to financial assets at fair value through profit or loss.